RealPlay-Scripts/rps-licensemanager-NUI/README.md

 ## Description

 **RealPlay-Scripts License Manager** is a powerful and easy-to-use FiveM script designed for the **QBCore** or **Qbox** Framework.
-It provides law enforcement officers and administrators the ability to manage player licenses directly via a modern UI interface and intuitive command.
+It provides law enforcement officers, specific job roles, and administrators the ability to manage player licenses directly via a modern UI interface and intuitive command system.

-Whether you're running a roleplay server or a law enforcement-focused community, this tool makes managing licenses simple and efficient.
+Whether you're running a roleplay server or a law enforcement-focused community, this tool makes managing licenses simple and efficient—with full support for job- and license-specific permission levels.

 ---

 ## 🚀 Key Features

 - ✅ **Grant and Revoke Licenses**
-  Use the interactive UI or simple commands to manage licenses like `driver`, `weapon`, or `hunting`.
+  Use the interactive UI or simple commands to manage licenses like `driver`, `weapon`, `hunting`, and more.

-- 🔐 **Permission-Based Access**
+- 🔐 **Configurable Permissions**
-  Only players with the **police job (grade 4+)** or those in the **admin group** can open and use the license manager.
+  Job-based license permissions are fully controlled through `config.lua`, allowing you to define which jobs and grades can grant/revoke specific licenses.

+- 👮‍♂️ **Admin Override**
+  Admins automatically have full access to manage any license, bypassing job restrictions.

 - 🧠 **Smart UI Access**
-  The `/managelicense` command checks job and permissions before opening the NUI interface.
+  The `/managelicense` command checks job, grade, and permissions from the config before opening the NUI interface.

 - 💾 **Database Integration**
   License changes are saved to the database and reflected in real-time using metadata updates.